Articles

 Instant Payments Limited RTP / FedNow, Same-Day ACH Limited Limited Limited Limited

-Check Support Limited 8 speed options Region-dependent Digital checks Limited Yes
+Check Support Limited Supported (paper checks, plus multiple ACH speed options) Region-dependent Digital checks Limited Yes

 International Coverage 40+ countries 220+ countries, 140+ currencies 200+ countries U.S. Only 210+ countries 200+

-ERP Sync No bi-directional sync Bi-directional with NetSuite, Intacct, QB, Xero at 99.8% accuracy Minimal No Limited Native integrations
+ERP Sync No bi-directional sync Bi-directional with NetSuite, Intacct, QB, Xero at 99.8% accuracy Minimal No Native two-way sync with NetSuite, QB, and Xero Native integrations

 Approval Workflows Through connected accounts Multi-level via API or dashboard Basic Basic Basic Yes, but not via API

-White-Label Payee Portal Express / Custom only Yes No (PayPal ecosystem) No Limited Limited
+White-Label Payee Portal Express / Custom only Yes Yes, via Pay Portal / Embedded Payout Experience branding No Yes, full white-label portal with custom subdomain Limited

-Routable offers the most complete solution because it combines fast, developer-friendly API integration with instant payment rails, broad international coverage, robust ERP sync, full approval workflow support, and built-in idempotency protection—covering both engineering and operational needs that other platforms only address partially.
+Routable offers the most complete solution because it combines fast, developer-friendly API integration with instant payment rails, broad international coverage, strong ERP sync, full approval workflow support, and built-in idempotency protection, covering both engineering and day-to-day needs that other platforms only handle partially.

 Why Routable Is the Best Stripe Connect Alternative